verifa/website/src/posts/job-cloud-architect-2022-03.md

 ---
 type: Job
-title: 'Cloud Architect'
+title: 'Cloud Architect (Azure specialist)'
-subheading: Seeking a cloud architect to help deliver expert services around all things continuous, cloud and devops to our customers
+subheading: Seeking a cloud architect, specialised in Azure, to help deliver expert services around all things continuous, cloud and devops to our customers
 authors:
   - verifa
 tags:
 - Continuous Delivery
 - DevOps
 - Software Architecture
-date: 2022-03-18T21:00:00Z
+date: 2022-03-30T21:00:00Z
-image: "/blogs/2020-09-14/main.svg"
+image: "/blogs/jobs/job-cloud-architect-azure.png"
 jobActive: true

 ---
-**Possible Locations:**

-Helsinki, Finland | Göteborg, Sweden

-**Salary and benefits**

-* Salary €5,000-6,500 per month, depending on experience
-* VeriFriday - every Friday (or 20% of work time) dedicated to professional development
-* Country-specific benefits for lunch, culture, phone, etc.
-* Option plan and bonus plan

-<br/><br/>

-Verifa is an independent and privately owned group with the single aim of providing expert knowledge and services to our valued customers.
+### A bit about us

+We’re an experienced crew of DevOps and Cloud professionals dedicated to helping our customers with Continuous practices and Cloud adoption.
+We're not your typical consultancy house!
 When it comes to our consulting, we always put the customer's interests first and use open source products as much as possible.
+We’re also a HashiCorp partner and regularly use their products to solve customer challenges.
 We're looking for the next person to join us, who shares our values of being open, honest and providing no bulls**t consulting to our customers!
+[Find out more about us here](https://verifa.io/company).

+### What you’ll do

 The role of a Cloud Architect at Verifa is mainly a technical one, providing services and advice to our customers.

-But there is also an opportunity to develop other skills, such as public writing or speaking, getting involved with pre-sales activities, or steering on-going marketing activities.
+Most of our projects involve public cloud providers (GCP, AWS, Azure) and our role is often to help our customers introduce more modern approaches to maintaining infrastructure and deploying applications.
+The nature of this work varies from project to project.
+Sometimes our role is to migrate on-premise environments into more modern and cloud-native approaches in the cloud.
+In other projects we boost ongoing activities.

+You’re expected to have a strong foundation in Linux, VMs, Containers, Orchestrators and Networking.
+You should be familiar with DevOps-style practices (such as CI, Infrastructure as Code, Test Automation, Monitoring).
+We don’t expect you to know everything, because nobody does, but we expect you to be able to learn, develop yourself and deliver to the best of your ability.

+We expect that you will work independently and interact directly with our customers, and be able to effectively present your work, and any research or planning that you have done.

 ### Must Haves

-* Solid experience with Linux
+* Solid understanding and experience of Linux fundamentals
-* Solid experience with Networking
+* Solid understanding and experience of Networking fundamentals
 * Ability to develop scripts and understand code with at least one major language (e.g. Python, Golang, C, Java, etc.)
+* Experienced with Azure

 ### Should Haves

-* Experience with at least one cloud provider
 * Experience with infrastructure or configuration automation through tools like Terraform and Ansible
 * Experience with VM and container technologies
 * Understand the need for orchestrators and have experience with at least one (e.g. Kubernetes, Nomad or Docker Swarm)